-Adam Fravert led UW-Oshkosh with 22 points, 12 rebounds and six assists, Jack Flynn added a double-double of his own, and the nationally ranked Titans never trailed on the way to defeating Lake Forest College (Ill.), 86-62, during the opening round of the NCAA Division III Men's Basketball Collegeville (Minn.)
-Regional on Friday (March 1).
+Adam Fravert led UW-Oshkosh with 22 points, 12 rebounds and six assists, Jack Flynn added a double-double of his own, and the nationally ranked Titans never trailed on the way to defeating Lake Forest College (Ill.), 86-62, during the opening round of the NCAA Division III Men's Basketball Championship on Friday (March 1) in Collegeville, Minn.

 UW-Oshkosh (24-3), ranked fourth in the country by D3hoops.com, raced out to a 21-10 lead and led by at least 11 points for the final 18:54 of the contest.